 My son and I spent a few days finding the best things to do in Buena Park, California during his Kindermoon.
 Scroll down for all our adventures!

-This post on the best things to do in Buena Park CA contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best things to do in Buena Park CA was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 I visited Buena Park in Orange County for the first time earlier this year as part of the AWEsome Retreat, a conference for theme park bloggers.

-I was blown away with the sheer amount of kid-friendly activities and things to do in Buena Park for families.
+I was blown away by the sheer amount of kid-friendly activities and things to do in Buena Park for families.

 So, after showing my son photos and videos of some of Buena Park’s best attractions, he was pumped!

-My 5 year old got to decide how long we spent places, what activities to do, and what treats to indulge in!
+My 5-year-old got to decide how long we spent in places, what activities to do, and what treats to indulge in!

-We spent a few nights at the Knott’s Berry Farm Hotel, which is located right between Knott’s Berry Farm and Knott’s Soak City and is just a short drive from tons of kid-friendly things to do in Buena Park.
+We spent a few nights at the Knott’s Berry Farm Hotel, which is within walking distance of Knott’s Berry Farm and Knott’s Soak City and is just a short drive from tons of kid-friendly things to do in Buena Park.

-5 Best Things to Do in Buena Park, CA with Your 5 Year Old
+5 Best Things to Do in Buena Park, CA with Kids

 I’m sure you’ve heard of Medieval Times, a themed dinner theater restaurant where you can gnaw on turkey legs while watching knights joust.